johannschopplich/kirby-highlighter/README.md

 | `kirby-extended.highlighter.autodetect` | `false` | Indicates if the library should define which language thinks is best.
 Only applies when no language was set on the KirbyText code block.
 | `kirby-extended.highlighter.languages` | `[]` | Array of language names to be auto detected.
 If empty, every language will be

-## Styling
+## Styling in the frontend

-Since this plugin handles highlighting code only and thus just adds classes to HTML elements, you have to include styles in your frontend yourself.
-I recommend choosing one of the available styles directly from the highlight.js project: [highlight.js/src/styles/](https://github.com/highlightjs/highlight.js/tree/master/src/styles)
+Since this plugin handles highlighting code only and thus just wraps span's around code, you have to link styles in your frontend yourself.
+I recommend choosing one of the available themes directly from the highlight.js project: [highlight.js/src/styles/](https://github.com/highlightjs/highlight.js/tree/master/src/styles)

 The CSS files over at the repository are maintained and new ones arrive from time to time, therefore it would be redundant to include a copy in this repository.

-One of my favorites is [Night Owl by Sarah Drasner](https://github.com/highlightjs/highlight.js/blob/master/src/styles/night-owl.css).
+One of my favorite themes is [Night Owl by Sarah Drasner](https://github.com/highlightjs/highlight.js/blob/master/src/styles/night-owl.css).
+For example you could download the CSS file and save it in your Kirby project under `assets/css/hljs-night-owl.css`.
+Now you just have to include it in your template `<?= css('assets/css/hljs-night-owl.css') ?>`.
+Alternatively, use a CSS bundler of your choice.

 ## Credits